-- (a) The Base Flood Elevation (BFE) where provided as set forth in Article 2, Section B; Article 4, Section C; or Article 5, Section D; - (b) Boundary of the Special Flood Hazard Area and floodway(s) as delineated on the FIRM or other flood map as determined in Article 2, Section B; - (c) Flood zone designation of the proposed development area as determined on the FIRM or other flood map as determined in Article 2, Section B; - (d) Elevation in relation to mean sea level (or highest adjacent grade) of the regulatory lowest floor level, including basement, of all proposed structures: - (e) Elevation in relation to mean sea level to which any non-residential structure will be flood proofed;

-- (f) Design certification from a registered professional engineer or architect that any proposed non-residential flood-proofed structure will meet the flood-proofing criteria of Article 4, Sections B(2) and E(2); - (g) Design certification from a registered professional engineer or architect that any new construction or substantial improvement placed in a Coastal High Hazard Area will meet the criteria of Article 4, Section G. - (h) A Foundation Plan, drawn to scale, that shall include details of the proposed foundation system to ensure all provisions of this ordinance are met.
-These details include, but are not limited to, the proposed method of elevation (i.e., fill, solid foundation perimeter wall, solid backfilled foundation, open foundation on columns/posts/piers/piles/shear walls) and description of any flood openings required in accordance with Article 4, Sections B(1), B(3), D(7), and E(1) when solid foundation perimeter walls are used. - (i) Usage details of any enclosed areas below the lowest floor shall be described. - (j) Plans and/or details for the protection of public utilities and facilities such as sewer, gas, electrical, and water systems to be located and constructed to minimize flood damage. - (k) Description of the extent to which any watercourse will be altered or relocated as a result of a proposed development including current and proposed locations of the watercourse.
+- (a) The Base Flood Elevation (BFE) where provided as set forth in Article 2, Section B; Article 4, Section C; or Article 5, Section D; - (b) Boundary of the Special Flood Hazard Area and floodway(s) as delineated on the FIRM or other flood map as determined in Article 2, Section B; - (c) Flood zone designation of the proposed development area as determined on the FIRM or other flood map as determined in Article 2, Section B; - (d) Elevation in relation to mean sea level (or highest adjacent grade) of the regulatory lowest floor level, including basement, of all proposed structures; - (e) Elevation in relation to mean sea level to which any non-residential structure will be flood proofed; - (f) Design certification from a registered professional engineer or architect that any proposed non-residential flood-proofed structure will meet the flood-proofing criteria of Article 4, Sections B(2) and E(2); - (g) A Foundation Plan, drawn to scale, that shall include details of the proposed foundation system to ensure all provisions of this ordinance are met.
+These details include, but are not limited to, the proposed method of elevation (i.e., fill, solid foundation perimeter wall, solid backfilled foundation, open foundation on columns/posts/piers/piles/shear walls) and description of any flood openings required in accordance with Article 4, Sections B(1), B(3), D(7), and E(1) when solid foundation perimeter walls are used. - (h) Usage details of any enclosed areas below the lowest floor shall be described. - (i) Plans and/or details for the protection of public utilities and facilities such as sewer, gas, electrical, and water systems to be located and constructed to minimize flood damage. - (j) Description of the extent to which any watercourse will be altered or relocated as a result of a proposed development including current and proposed locations of the watercourse.
 An engineering report shall be provided on the effects of the proposed project on the flood-carrying capacity of the watercourse and the effects to properties located both upstream and downstream.
-The affected properties shall be depicted on a map or on the plot plan. - (l) Certification of the plot plan by a licensed professional engineer or surveyor in the State of Alabama is required.
+The affected properties shall be depicted on a map or on the plot plan.

+(k) Certification of the plot plan by a licensed professional engineer or surveyor in the State of Alabama is required.